zeebe-io/enhancements/ZEP008-hot-backup.md

 The coordinator receives an acknowledgment from the partitions when the partitions have started taking the backup (when the StreamProcessor has processed the command).
 Note that it does not wait until the backup has completed, because it can take a long time.

 To monitor the status of a backup, the coordinator sends a request to a partition.
-Since this is a query, it does not have to be processed by the StreamProcessor.
-BackupActor can check the status of the backup and sends a response.
+Since this is a query, it does not have to be processed by the `StreamProcessor`. `BackupActor` can check the status of the backup and sends a response.
 The coordinator then aggregates the status from all partitions.

 ###### BackupStore
 BackupStore is a remote storage where each partition can backup it's data.
 Backup[N] refers to a backup with id N.